 External experts - the Board is regularly briefed on the strategic and business development of the Group at each Board meeting by the CEO.
 The Board is also briefed on changes to the accounting standards and regulatory updates by the external auditor, Management and the Company Secretary or on specific topics at the Directors' requests.
-During FY2023, the Company invited its external consultants to brief the Board on the topic of Dedollarisation.
+During FY2024, the Company invited Ernst & Young LLP to brief the Board on IFRS (International Financial Reporting Standards) sustainability disclosure standards and ClientEarth to brief the Board on matters related to climate litigation in Southeast Asia.

-Overseas site visits - from time to time, the Company organises on-site visits for Directors to the Group's key operating facilities located overseas to enable them a better understanding of the Group's businesses.
-During FY2023, the Board visited the Group's facilities in Lianyungang, Qingdao, Shanghai, Taizhou and Zhoukou in the People's Republic of China ("China") together with local senior management personnel, enabling Directors to see day-to-day operations, gain a deeper understanding of the business, meet local business partners and stakeholders.
-In Lianyungang, the Board also visited the Yihai Student Support Centre, commonly referred to as Yihai Orphanage, which is a joint philanthropic initiative with a unique model of orphan assistance led by the Company's subsidiary Yihai Kerry Arawana Holdings Co., Ltd ("YKA") in collaboration with the Arawana Charity Foundation.
-The Arawana Charity Foundation was established in 2013 by the YKA Group and is registered with the Ministry of Civil Affairs of the People's Republic of China.
+Overseas site visits - from time to time, the Company organises off-site visits for Directors to the Group's key operating facilities located overseas to enable them a better understanding of the Group's businesses.
+During FY2024, the Board visited the Group's facilities in Indonesia: Gresik factory (flour mill, fertiliser mill, consumer pack plant and jetty), Serang factory (rice mill, flour mill, refinery, biodiesel facility and jetty) and the West Sumatra plantation in Padang.
+Local senior management personnel were in attendance on these visits, enabling Directors to see day-to-day operations, gain a deeper understanding of the business and meet local business partners and stakeholders.

 Media monitoring - as part of the Company's continuing efforts to share relevant business updates with the Directors, the Company's Corporate Communications Department circulates to the Board a daily media monitoring featuring news articles and reports relevant to the Group's businesses to keep Directors updated on current industry trends and issues.
-News releases and newsletters issued by the SGX-ST, the Monetary Authority of Singapore, the Accounting and Corporate Regulatory Authority ("ACRA"), the Company's external auditor and professional advisors, which are relevant to Directors and the operations of the Group, are also circulated to the Board.
+News releases and newsletters issued by the SGX, the Monetary Authority of Singapore, the Accounting and Corporate Regulatory Authority ("ACRA"), the Company's external auditor and professional advisors, which are relevant to Directors and the operations of the Group, are also circulated to the Board.